Ring II of Ringerike

 Ring II was a mythical king of Ringerike.
 He was the son of a king of Ringerike and father (or, in some sources, grandfather) of king Gudrød of Ringerike and prince Helgi the Sharp.

-He, like his ancestors on the father's side, is only know in legends and had a reported lifespan of hundreds of years.
+He, like his ancestors on the father's side, is only known in legends and had a reported lifespan of hundreds of years.
 He was descended from Halfdan, who was the grandson of Nor, the one who named Norway and ruled it as king.